lifelib-dev/lifelib/makedocs/source/projects/smithwilson.rst

 The Smith-Wilson method is used for extrapolating risk-free interest rates under the Solvency II framework.
 The method is described in
-`QIS 5 Risk-free interest rates – Extrapolation method`_,
+*"QIS 5 Risk-free interest rates – Extrapolation method"*, a technical paper issued by CEIOPS(the predecessor of EIOPA).
-a technical paper issued by CEIOPS(the predecessor of EIOPA).
+The technical paper is available on `EIOPA's web site`_.
 Cells in this model are named consistently with the mathematical symbols in the technical paper.